-The subject comprises three parts, Planning Law, Planning Administration and Statutory Planning.

-Part I --- Planning Law

-Conceptual/theoretical nature of the law, the relationship between the Crown, the parliament and the judiciary, the ways in which the laws are made and promulgated, the relationship between laws and regulations, the legal concept of property in land, the definition of various legal concepts of interests in land, the Australian Constitution and the legal relationship between the Commonwealth and the States, particularly in regard to matters affecting land, the place of administrative law.
+The subject comprises three parts, Planning Law, Planning Administration and Land Valuation.
+1. Planning Law: conceptual/theoretical nature of the law, the relationship between the environmental context, the Crown, the parliament and the judiciary, the ways in which the laws are made and promulgated, the relationship between laws and regulations, the legal concept of property in land, the definition of various legal concepts of interests in land, the Australian Constitution and the legal relationship between the Commonwealth and the States. particularly in regard to matters affecting land, the place of administrative law.
+An historical introduction to planning law in Australia.
+A detailed account of the principles and practice of strategic and statutory planning in Australia.
+State environmental planning policies, regional environmental plans, local environmental plans, the role and function of environmental studies, statutory mapping, the development application process, the appeal process, the settlement of disputes.
+2. Planning Administration: administrative context within which planning operates as a function of government, especially the role and function of statutory bodies in the planning and environment area, the administration of the planning function at national, state and local levels, the art of management, administrative theory, personnel administration, the role and responsibility of the professional planner in the public and private sector.
+3. Land Valuation: the principles and practice of land valuation in Australia.
+Definitions of value, methods of valuation, the role of the valuer, compensation and betterment.

-Part II - Planning Administration

-Administrative content within which planning operates as a function of government, especially the role and function of statutory bodies in the planning and environment area, the administration of the planning function at national, state and local levels, the art of management, administrative theory, personnel administration, the role and responsibility of the professional planner in the public and private sector.

-Part III - Statutory Planning

-Historic evolution of statutory planning in Australia, the techniques/procedures needed to transform planning policies and proposals into legal instruments such as, in NSW, State environmental planning policies, regional environmental plans, local environmental plans, the role and function of environmental studies, statutory mapping, the development application process, the appeal process, the planner as an expert witness.
-Statutory planning in Australia.